AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 To enable message delivery receipts, do the following:

-1. Call `setRequireDeliveryAck(true)`.
+1. On the receiver's client, call `setRequireDeliveryAck(true)`.

     ```java
     options.setRequireDeliveryAck(true);
     ```

-2. Listen for the `onMessageDelivered` callback.
+2. On the sender's client, listen for the `onMessageDelivered` callback.
 The SDK triggers this callback when a message is delivered.

     ```java
     MessageListener msgListener = new MessageListener() {